I've been on a couple of long-haul flights recently, and after years of travel, I think I finally, finally, have my long-haul skincare routine nailed.

-Sleeping on a flight can really help minimise jet lag on the other side, but if it's a daytime flight and you're a light sleeper, it can be tricky.
+Sleeping on a flight can really help minimize jet lag on the other side, but if it's a daytime flight and you're a light sleeper, it can be tricky.
 Shut out the world with this skin-friendly silk mask.

 Bolster the skin around the eyes with this cooling gel that soothes and de-puffs.

 This is definitely not the cheapest face mist on the market, but it delivers a silky fine veil of mist across the face that drives the brand's cult miracle broth deep down into the skin.
 It keeps skin totally hydrated and prevents that tight feeling.

 10. Kiehl's Cactus Flower & Tibetan Ginseng Hydrating Mist

 First of all this mist smells incredible—sort of floral and herbal—thanks to the lavender and rosemary.
 It keeps skin seriously hydrated.
 I travel with two mists, in case I lose one, and sometimes I just fancy spritzing this, as it smells so good.
 If you're sat next to a stranger, then head to the toilet to mist your skin—it's good for your circulation to move around on a flight, and this is as good as an excuse as any.

 Because I travel with so many face masks and creams, I find my hands stay pretty hydrated, so I just pack a cuticle oil and slather this on to prevent my cuticles and nails drying out.
 Not only is this oil incredibly nourishing, but it also helps to strengthen nails, which is ideal if yours are prone to breakage.